YueLin301/yuelin301.github.io/_posts/2023-08-01-Fictitious-Self-Play-Zero-Shot-Coordination.md

 After training with self-play, agents might develop different conventions if there are multiple maxima in the sense of the joint policy, which can potentially be symmetric to each other.
 Thus, without a good way to **break the symmetries**, agents may fail to coordinate.

+### Perspectives
+In my understanding, the zero-shot coordination problem exists beacuse:
+- There are symmetric descriptions in the tasks.
+Some quantities are not (and should not be) labeled.
+- There are multiple maxima in the optimization problem of the task.
+Different pairs of agent cannot know which maxima their partner is at.
+- In different runs of the same experimental code, the agents may have different random seeds.
+- Self-play is a biased learning rule.

 ### Example: [Lever](http://proceedings.mlr.press/v119/hu20a/hu20a.pdf)

 It is a matrix game.
 There are two agents with the same action space, each of size $m$.
 If the two agents choose the same actions, then they each receive a reward of 1; otherwise, they get 0.